NITESHKUMAR8210/ML_models/README.md

 The trained models are evaluated based on various performance metrics such as accuracy, precision, recall, and F1-score.

-The best performing model is saved as a pickle file, which can be used for making predictions on new data.

 # Results
 The performance of the different machine learning algorithms used in this project is compared in the ML_models.ipynb file.
 The results show that the xgboost algorithm worked out best for us.